South of Prescott 1886

 “My mare threw a shoe five miles back,” he said finally.
 Gideon only partly answered the question.
 Instead, he pointed down to the village.
 “Is there a blacksmith down there?”

-“There’s one at the far side of the village,” the sheriff snorted through a short breath.
+“At the far side of the village,” the sheriff snorted through a short breath.
 “But business first, Mister.”
-He rose in the stirrups looking away from the village along the trail that disappeared down the back of the mesa.
+He rose in the stirrups looking along the trail that disappeared down the back of the mesa.
 “Did five riders pass this way?”

 “Make it quick, Mister, there ain’t much light left,” one man barked, and Gideon’s gaze drifted over to him.